How to Understand People’s Personality Types

 “We psychologists don’t know everything about personality yet,” Mayer says.
 “A number of years ago, I did a survey of personality textbooks, and I found there were over 400 parts of personality that were in the glossary of the first textbook.
 The Big Five are important things to look at, but those are far from all of the important aspects of an individual’s personality.”

-In Neuroscience of Personality, Dario Nardi, Ph.D., offers the following tips.
+In Neuroscience of Personality, Nardi offers the following tips:

-Extroverted Sensing (Se) people perform best in a stimulating environment with rich sensory input—lots of windows, enticing views and interesting décor.
-When working with them, provide and encourage movement, using productive breaks such as walking meetings, and focus on challenges, allowing for resourceful responses.
+Extraverted Sensing people perform best in a stimulating environment with rich sensory input—lots of windows, enticing views and interesting décor.
+When working with them, provide and encourage movement, use productive breaks such as walking meetings, and focus on challenges, allowing for resourceful responses.

-Introverted Sensing (Si) people prefer low-distraction environments and time to review experiences in order to ground new learnings.
-When working with them, use step-by-step methods to help them develop skills, with a road map to track progress, and recognize that they might want to focus on one path or goal longer than you might.
+Introverted Sensing people prefer low-distraction environments and time to review experiences in order to ground new learnings.
+When working with them, use step-by-step methods to help them develop skills, with a road map to track progress.
+Recognize that they might want to focus on one path or goal longer than you might.
 Use care when providing feedback, including awareness of nonverbal clues such as facial expressions.

-Introverted Intuiting (Ni) people need time away from external stimulation and mundane demands in order to access rich internal processes.
-When working with them, realize that they benefit from a physical or sensory focus (such as using a finger as a guide while reading) to stay focused, and carve out time for them to explore the future and visions of what will be, working on the specifics of accomplishing those visions.
+Introverted Intuiting people need time away from external stimulation and mundane demands in order to access rich internal processes.
+When working with them, realize that they benefit from a physical or sensory focus (such as using a finger as a guide while reading) to stay focused.
+Make sure to carve out time for them to explore the future and visions of what will be, and to work on the specifics of accomplishing those visions.

-Introverted Thinking (Ti) people tend to rely on sophisticated, complex reasoning using multiple reasoning methods, including deducing, categorizing, weighing odds, etc., and their thought processes are not directly linked to sensory inputs, so decision-making tends to be deep and detached.
+Introverted Thinking people tend to rely on sophisticated, complex reasoning, utilizing reasoning methods such as deducing, categorizing, weighing odds, etc. Their thought processes are not directly linked to sensory inputs, so decision-making tends to be deep and detached.
 Allow time for clarification, as this person makes and corrects mistakes, striving for high accuracy before implementation.
 Provide techniques to help deal with excessive social and emotional data, which may overwhelm them.

-Extroverted Feeling (Fe) people are attending to your words and how you may be evaluating them while showing very little outward physical signs of doing so.
+Extraverted Feeling people are attending to your words and how you may be evaluating them while showing very few outward physical signs of doing so.
 The ethics of people’s choices and failings are highly salient to them, so allow room to discuss considerations of justice and injustice.
-Use and respond to value-laden language, focusing on word choice more than their tone of voice, which may remain steady even while upset.
+Use and respond to value-laden language, focusing on word choice more than their tone of voice, which may remain steady even when they are upset.

-Introverted Feeling (Fi) people listen intently, especially for tone of voice, motivations, words that link to your values, and what’s left unsaid.
+Introverted Feeling people listen intently, especially for tone of voice, motivations, words that link to your values and what’s left unsaid.
 Speak thoughtfully, take your time and don’t rush, because after listening, this person may seem surprisingly definitive about decisions.
-Speak to his or her values, especially positively felt ones, while staying true to yourself (no phony effect).
+Speak to their values, especially positively felt ones, while staying true to yourself.

 This article appears in the January 2016 issue of SUCCESS magazine and has been updated.
 Photo by Ground Picture/Shutterstock